wix-incubator/wix-rest-docs/app-management/guides/App Versions.md

    }
 ```

 On this user’s site, for example, the app’s major version is 2 and minor version is 10.
-Users will get minor updates automatically, for example to 2.11 and 2.12.
-However, the next major version, 3.0.0,  will require the user to click the Update button or follow the instructions in your email or banner.
+The user will get minor updates automatically, for example to 2.11 and 2.12.
+However, the next major version, 3.0.0,  will require a click on the Update button or following the instructions in your email or banner.